technomancy/sokoban/README.md

 designed to be disposable and be used for a single push.
 They run as an app under the account of the user doing the push.

-The `bin/solo_receiver` script can emit a command with signed URLs to launch a receiver for you if you want to run it without the proxy;
-just provide it with an S3 bucket, AWS secret key, app name, and buildpack URL.
-During normal usage the first two would be provided by the proxy and the second two by the user initiating the push.

 The receiver fetches the repository and receives new commits, but it can't tell when the git push itself is complete; that's up to the git client.
 So in order to trigger compilation when the push is complete,